AliceO2Group/ControlGui/README.md

 The JSDoc documentation in Markdown format is available [in here](docs/API.md).

 ### Application architecture and data flow
-The application consists of multiple functional modules on both server and client side.
-[This document](docs/ARCH.md) explains functional architecture and data flows used for in different scenarios.
+The Control GUI web-application consists of multiple modules on server and client side.
+[This document](docs/ARCH.md) explains applications' functional architecture and data flows used for in varoius scenarios.

 ### For developers
 * [Coding guideline](https://github.com/AliceO2Group/CodingGuidelines)